GiantCroissant-Lunar/pinto-bean/README.md

 1. Populate & encrypt `terraform.json` (ensure TFC_TOKEN present) and commit only the encrypted file.
 2. Remove any repository secret named `TFC_TOKEN` (no longer used).
 3. Rotate tokens periodically; re-encrypt after edits (script re-runs are idempotent).

+## Automated Dependency Updates

+A `dependabot.yml` (or Renovate config) can keep Actions, Python, Terraform, and NuGet dependencies current with batched weekly PRs.
+(Added in this branch.)